llrs/blogR/content/privacy/index.md

 ---
-date: "2018-06-28T00:00:00+02:00"
+date: "2020-01-08T00:00:00+02:00"
-draft: true
+draft: false
 share: false
 title: Privacy Policy
 ---
 Please attribute the information if you want to use it.
+This website uses google analytics to keep me informed if someone read it.
+Unfortunately I cannot (don't know) how to configure so that you can disable it, so you need to accept that cookie and maybe some other for fonts and style.
-I don't track people nor do I use cookies, so let me  know via twitter if you found something useful, interesting or you disagree with something.
+Let me  know via twitter if you found something useful, interesting or you disagree with something.